glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 fluid released during male orgasm that contains sperm and seminal fluid.
 See also ejaculate, sperm.

-glands at the base of the bladder and next to the prostate that release fluid into the semen during orgasm.
+glands in men at the base of the bladder and next to the prostate that release fluid into the semen during orgasm.
 Cancer that spreads beyond the prostate gland may invade the seminal vesicles.
 See also bladder, prostate, semen.

 a non-cancerous lump or swelling that is caused by a build-up of clear fluid.